 He or she might also suggest additional tests to further explore your diagnosis and put together your treatment plan.

-If your biopsy results come back negative, your doctor will discuss the non-cancerous conditions that might be causing your symptoms, such as prostatitis or BPH with you, and will put together a treatment plan to address these.
+If your biopsy results come back negative, your doctor will discuss the non-cancerous conditions that might be causing your symptoms, such as prostatitis or BPH, and will put together a treatment plan to address these.

 If you have been diagnosed with raised PSA levels, or have symptoms that point to prostate issues, a biopsy of the prostate is not necessarily the first investigative test that you could benefit from.